-EGI security activities in this final year of the EGI-InSPIRE project were successfully carried out, the production infrastructure continued to provide secure and available services for the benefit of its users and EGI continues to demonstrate its role as a leading partner in international security policy bodies (e.g. EUGridPMA, IGTF, FIM4R and Security for Collaborating Infrastructures - SCI) where EGI representatives were a key factor in developing new policy standards, policies and guidelines.
+EGI security activities in this final year of the EGI-InSPIRE project were successfully carried out, the production infrastructure continued to provide secure and available services for the benefit of its users and EGI continues to demonstrate its role as a leading partner in international security policy bodies (e.g. EUGridPMA, IGTF, FIM4R and SCI) where EGI representatives were a key factor in developing new policy standards, policies and guidelines.